pjude2016/HAPI-FHIR-and-SQL-DB-for-SmartHospital/README.md

-# HAPI-FHIR-with-SmartHospital
+# HAPI FHIR & SQL DB with SmartHospital
-Repository to help set up HAPI FHIR hosted on Azure for Smart Hospital system
+Repository to help set up HAPI FHIR hosted on Azure for Smart Hospital system and SQL database.